hyperspacedev/hyperspacedev.github.io/_releases/desktop-beta.md

 layout: release
 description: Hyperspace Desktop is the beta version of our cross-platform client.
 ---
+## 1.1.0-beta1 (November 24, 2019)
+This is a beta release for the upcoming Hyperspace Desktop feature update, v1.1.0. **Do not use this version for production-ready servers.**

+**What's new:**

+- Improved search by allowing a search with # instead of tag:
+- Added audio uploading to the composer
+- New custom audio player for playing and downloading audio files
+- Introduced Activity page
+- Split requests and recommendations to separate pages
+- Created a setting to toggle character limit
+- Implemented support for uploading images by pasting into the composer
+- Improved empty page design

 ## 1.0.0 Golden Master (October 9, 2019)

 What's new: